Occludin

 which enables searching at various levels of specificity.

-A MARVEL domain protein that plays an important role in the formation and regulation of the TIGHT JUNCTION paracellular permeability barrier.
+A MARVEL domain protein that binds to and regulates PROTEIN PHOSPHATASE 1.
+Occludin plays an important role in the formation and regulation of the TIGHT JUNCTION paracellular permeability barrier.

 Descriptor ID |